Feel like makin’ love

 D'ANGELO

-D’Angelo’s 2000 neo-soul release of “Feel Like Makin’ Love” connected Eugene’s music to a new generation and listener, and to musicians who were on the vanguard of sound at that time, following their own rules in the new millennium, just as Eugene had 30 years earlier.
+D’Angelo’s 2000 neo-soul release of “Feel Like Makin’ Love”, which reached #9 on the Bubbling Under R&B/Hip-Hop Singles chart, connected Eugene’s music to a new generation and listener, and to musicians who were on the vanguard of sound at that time, following their own rules in the new millennium, just as Eugene had 30 years earlier.

 “Feel Like Makin' Love" Voodoo (Virgin Records) Pino Palladino on bass, Ahmir Thompson on drums.